dgaydukov/cert-aws/sa/files/sa.md

     ]
 }
 ```
+Mobile app access - there are 2 ways to access aws resources from mobile app:
+* Web Identity Federation - you can get iam access from Facebook/Google/Amazon
+* TVM (token vending machine - java code run on ec2 that request temporary credentials on behalf of user) - old way to get temporary credentials.
+Don't use it, better to use cognito.
+It's also not scalable, cause it's implemented on single ec2 - so it's single point of failure.
 Don't confuse:
 * Notaction - opposite of Action, can be used with Allow/Deny
 Notaction+Allow - add access to all actions except those under Notaction